groverj3/groverj3.github.io/content/pages/about.md

-Title: Hi!
+Title: About Me
 Date: 2019-06-14
 save_as: pages/about.html

 I work with "big data" (and small, and medium data!) from "next-generation sequencing" (will it ever be "current-gen?").
-I've analyzed data from small RNA-sequencing, mRNA-sequencing, and whole-genome bisulfite-sequencing over the course of my PhD work.
-If you're looking for someone with my skillset I'm very interested in hearing from you!
+If you're looking for someone with my skillset then let's talk!

 ### From "The Mitten"...